Is Florida Workers’ Compensation insurance required?

 Florida also has requirements for agricultural work.
 You must provide workers’ comp If you have a business with six or more regular employees or 12 or more seasonal employees who work for more than 30 days per year.

 Workers’ comp could also be required in the city where you work or for certain business licenses and certifications.
 For example, Florida asks for proof of workers’ comp insurance with their general contractor license requirements.

 Florida workers’ compensation proof of coverage

 Some clients may also ask for proof of coverage before signing a contract to work with you.

 NEXT can help you obtain coverage and a certificate of insurance to satisfy a license or bid requirement.

-It might sound like a good deal for your business of three or less to skip the cost of worker’s comp, but not having coverage also means that you could be held responsible for expenses if you or an employee gets hurt on the job.
+A workers’ comp policy is optional for your business of three or less employees.
+But without coverage you could be held responsible for expenses if you or an employee gets hurt on the job.

 If you or an employee is injured on the job, a Florida workers’ comp policy can help pay for:

 - Retraining if you can no longer do your job

 Let’s say you own a small plumbing business.
 While on a job, an employee hits their head and goes to the emergency room.
 Workers’ compensation could help pay for emergency treatment expenses up to the policy limit.